The Community Calendar is your one-stop shop for community events in the Packet region.

 UPDATING GRAVE REGISTRY (VETERANS)

-The Royal Canadian Legion Bonavista Branch #7, are updating their grave registry of WW1 and WW11 Veterans; and would like to hear from anyone in the Bonavista/Elliston Area, who have veteran relatives buried in the area.
+The Royal Canadian Legion Bonavista Branch #7, are updating their grave registry of First World War and Second World War veterans; and would like to hear from anyone in the Bonavista/Elliston Area, who have veteran relatives buried in the area.
 Contact any Legion member with information.

 MADD MEMBERS NEEDED